 Play punishment is a specific type of punishment used in a BDSM relationship to spark an erotic encounter.
-Unlike traditional BDSM punishments, play punishments result from trivial misdeeds rather than true behavioral breaches.
+Unlike traditional BDSM punishments, a dominant serves up play punishments for trivial misdeeds rather than true behavioral breaches.

-Play punishment is also sometimes called funishment, a portmanteau of "fun" and "punishment."
+Play punishment is also sometimes called funishment—a portmanteau of "fun" and "punishment".